DATAREEL: Automated Data-Driven Video Story Generation with Animations: Methodology

 \textbf{\emph{(i)} Single Model Prompting: } In this approach, we benchmark the models using a one-shot generation paradigm.
 We begin with a minimal initial prompt and iteratively refine it based on the quality of the outputs produced by the models.
 The final prompt incorporates strict requirements for HTML output formatting, provides guidance on the types of animations to include, and specifies the essential components necessary for correct rendering.
 Through multiple rounds of prompt refinement, the models progressively generate higher-quality data videos.
 The prompt for this approach has been shown in \Cref{fig:datavideo_system_prompt_part1} and \Cref{fig:datavideo_system_prompt_part2}.

-\textbf{\emph{(ii)} Multi Agentic Framework: } Recent works have shown have LLMs excel at multi-agentic setups \citep{fourney2024magentic, zhu2024teams}, where a number of LLMs are used, each given a certain role to perform a sub-task of an overall complex tasks.
+\textbf{\emph{(ii)} Multi Agentic Framework:} Recent works have shown LLMs excel at multi-agentic setups \citep{fourney2024magentic, zhu2024teams}, where a number of LLMs are used, each given a certain role to perform a sub-task of an overall complex tasks.
 Inspired by the applications of such agentic systems in the domain of static story generation \citep{islam-etal-2024-datanarrative}, we propose a multi agentic system for the automated generation of data videos.
-As shown in figure \ref{fig-MultiAgentic}, the framework consists of 4 different LLM agents with different roles.
-The agents are describes below:
+Existing related systems either focus on static visualizations~\citep{islam-etal-2024-datanarrative, rahman2025text2vis} or take an existing narrative or chart as their starting point rather than a communicative intent~\citep{shen2023dataplayer,ying2024livechart,shao2025narrative}, and so cannot be run on \datareelbench{} without altering the task.
+We therefore hold the model and inputs fixed and compare generation strategies.